kimcapgab/python-flask-project/README.md

 ## Routes

-`/characters` - Will return all 20 quotes
+`/characters` - Will return all 20 quotes with related character and character's house name.

+Example:

-`/characters/<id>` - Will return only one quote that matches the ID number
+`/characters/<id>` - Will return only one quote that matches the ID number for that quote.

+Example:

-`/characters/fullname/<fullname>` - Will return the quotes that match the name entered in at the end of the route.
+`/characters/fullname/<fullname>` - Will return all the quotes that match the name entered in at the end of the route.

+Example:

+`/characters/house_name/<house_name>` - Will return all the quotes that are related to the matching house name.

+Example: